How prepared are you for a major disruption to your business?

 Loss of IT/communications poses the threat of loss to critical or sensitive data.

-Are all your files on one computer hard drive?
+All your files are on one computer hard drive?

-Always back up important information either online or on more than one hard drive.
+Always back up important information securely either online or on more than one hard drive.

 Can you take orders by hand until you are able to upload them on to the system?

-What if your landlines went down?
-Is that the main number your customers use?
+Your landlines go down?
+Is that the main number your customers use to contact you?

 Loss of premise